-Richard Swan is a professional musician, arranger and choir director.
-He founded London City Voices choir in 2013.
+Irish/South African musician Richard Swan is an author, composer, arranger and choir director.
+He founded London City Voices choir in 2012.

-Irish/South African musician Richard Swan has over 20 years’ experience as a musical director, teacher, composer and gigging musician.
+Richard has over 30 years’ experience as a musical director, teacher, composer and gigging musician.
 Growing up between Dublin and England, he is a graduate of University of London Goldsmiths’ College.
-Richard has combined a successful classroom teaching career with numerous other musical projects.
+Richard is the author of "Think You Can't Sing?
+Think Again!", a book which aims to dispel the myths around tone-deafness and get people singing, perhaps for the first time in their lives.

-Richard left teaching in 2005 to go freelance, and has worked with many artists as a co-writer, producer, arranger and choir director, including directing a 70-voice choir backing Glen Hansard, Lisa Hannigan, Paul Brady, Elvis Costello and others for “Céiliuradh” at the Royal Albert Hall (2014), and a 75-voice choir for the finale of Damien Rice’s European tour in 2014.
-He directed members of the Céiliuradh Choir again in March 2015 for the finale of the St Patrick’s Day Festival in Trafalgar Square, accompanied by the Late Late Show Band.
-Over the years Richard has run numerous school and community choirs, is the founder of Hummy Mummies, (a multi-branch choir for mothers of small children), and also directs a successful wedding and function band called Cornucopia, plus a Strict Tempo ballroom dance band called Quickstep.
+Richard left classroom teaching in 2005 to go freelance, and has worked with many artists as a co-writer, producer, arranger and choir director, including directing a 70-voice choir backing Glen Hansard, Lisa Hannigan, Paul Brady, Elvis Costello and others for “Céiliuradh” at the Royal Albert Hall (2014), and a 75-voice choir for the finale of Damien Rice’s European tour in 2014.

 In 2015, Richard was commissioned by Historic Royal Palaces to compose a special song to celebrate the 500th year of Hampton Court Palace.
 This was sung by a massed choir made up of over 500 people from the community around the Palace.